giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 <img width="981" height="940" alt="image" src="https://github.com/user-attachments/assets/f1106e0a-51c2-43c1-b9af-130db0ddcb99" />

 ### Expected result

-After a successful run, the generator prints a short summary and writes the selected file.
-The YAML contains:
+After a successful run, the generator prints a short summary and writes the selected YAML file.
+The file contains:

 - the two boundary stations of the tapered member;
 - the annular region polygons at each station;
-- the prestressing steel component polygons at each station;
+- the prestressing-steel component polygons at each station;
 - the axial/bending law assignments;
 - the shear/torsion law assignments.

 ## 2. What the generated YAML file contains